-To start with, the terms; and refer to a farm’s method of production, not the actual milk.
+To start with, the terms "conventional" and "organic" refer to a farm’s method of production, not the actual milk.
 For a dairy to attain UDSA organic certification, it must fully incorporate and adopt a set of production methods that include a variety of specified “cultural, biological, and mechanical practices.”
 Guidelines include provisions on how often cows graze and have access to pasture, how their additional feed must be grown, and how their health is managed (read this USDA Factsheet for more info).
 Most dairies include some of the listed practices as part of their own standard operating procedures, but are considered “conventional” because they haven’t adopted all of the USDA’s organic guidelines.

 A farm decision to use conventional or organic production methods is rarely as black and white as a Holstein dairy cow.
 Herd health, the availability of (or capacity to grow) feed, economics, and location are just a few of the factors farmers must take into consideration.
 Ultimately, dairy farms are going to use production methods that best allow them to a) raise healthy, comfortable cows that produce safe, nutritious milk, b) practice good stewardship of the natural resources around them, and c) provide a decent living for their family.